aaronclinger/videoevents.js/README.md

 	// Triggered when the video plays
 	console.log('play', data);
 }).on('progress', function(data) {
-	// Triggered when the time / play position of the video updates console.log('progress', data);
+	// Triggered when the time/play position of the video updates console.log('progress', data);
 }).once('5%', function(data) {
-	// Triggered when the time / play position of the video reaches 5% of the duration console.log('5%', data);
+	// Triggered when the time/play position of the video reaches 5% of the duration console.log('5%', data);
 }).once('-10', function(data) {
 	// Triggered once ten seconds from the end of the video